Fast-Track Family Reunification for Highly Skilled Workers in Germany: HR Toolkit 2025

 The fast-track family reunification process is designed for highly skilled workers with specific permits.
 Here’s who qualifies:

-• Employees: Those holding an EU Blue Card, ICT Card, or other highly skilled residence permits.
+• Prospective or existing employees: Those eligible for EU Blue Card, ICT Card, or other highly skilled residence permits.

 Supporting your employee through the Familiennachzug process involves a few clear steps:

-2. Family Submits Visa Applications: Family members apply at the German embassy or consulate in their home country.
-If eligible (e.g., from visa-exempt countries), they can enter Germany without a visa and apply later.
+8. Family Submits Visa Applications: Family members apply together with the employee at the German embassy or consulate in their home country.
+Help them to collect a complete documents pack incl. application forms, accommodation booking confirmation and health insurance.
+If eligible (e.g., from visa-exempt countries), family can enter Germany without a visa and apply for the Aufenthaltstitel at the local Ausländerbehörde after arrival.

 Requirements: What’s Needed for Approval?